mazipan/mazipan.space/src/content/create-awesome-blog-with-gridsome/en/index.md

 lang: en
 ---

+How to start creating awesome static Blogs using Gridsome - a Vue.js static site generator in a short time

 ## About Static Blog

 "Static blog" is a blog that we create without using * backend *, so that we can deploy easily to various static hosts such as Github Pages, Netlify, Firebase, and others.
 This static blog usually uses templates like * Markdown * that will * build * shortly before * deploy * to produce static HTML, CSS, and JavaScript files.